This post is sponsored by the Glass Barn (glassbarn.org) Indiana Soybean and Corn Farmers but all thoughts and opinions are my own.

 The crock pot version of these Hawaiian roll ham sandwiches is exactly the same recipe as the original oven-baked version plus a little bit more butter.
 You will need a package of 12 Hawaiian Sweet Rolls, a pound of thinly sliced ham, swiss cheese, butter, onions, mustard, and poppy seeds to make these ham sandwiches.

 Start by making the butter and onion sauce on the stove.
-While the onions are cooking in the butter, put a tablespoon of butter in the bottom of the casserole crock pot and start to the heat on high.
+While the onions are cooking in the butter, put a tablespoon of butter in the bottom of the and start to the heat on high.
 Then when the onions are translucent in the butter add the mustard and poppy seeds.
 Set aside while you cut the rolls in half.
 Place the bottom half in the melted butter in the crock pot.

 Then layer the buttery onion sauce on the bottom rolls followed by the ham, cheese, and buttery onion sauce again.
 Finally, top the ham and cheese with the roll tops.
 Use any leftover onion butter sauce to spread over the top of the buns.

 Crock pot Hawaiian roll ham sandwiches are the warm buttery mustard ham sandwich recipe made with onions, poppy seeds, and Swiss cheese without needing to bake them with the same results.

 - 12 Hawaiian sweet rolls

 - 9 tablespoons real butter

 - 3 tablespoons Dijon Mustard